th2-net/th2-docs/content/versions/1-7/getting-started/create-th2-env.md

 <!--more-->

-As you already have Kubernetes cluster along with th2, we can try testing it.
+If you successfully completed the steps above, your th2 cluster is ready to use.

 ## Create environment

 First of all, you need a special th2 schema environment for testing.
 This environment includes modules your tests will interact with and a bunch of components for historical data storage and displaying status and actions of the environment.
-During installation you have binded `th2-infra-schema` repository to th2 cluster.
-For creating new schema environment just create a new branch with `yaml` files describing it.
+During installation you have binded `th2-infra-schema` repository to the th2 cluster.
+For creating a new schema environment just create a new branch with `yaml` files describing it.

 <recommendations :items="schema_link"></recommendations>